 As Disney travel bloggers we thought we were pretty prepared for our very first Disney cruise to Nassau, Bahamas on the Disney Wonder.
 We did tons of research, looked at loads of pins, studied the checklists and after months of prep truly believed we were completely ready to maximize the best trip ever in a very short 5 days.
 We even researched Disney’s Private Island and booked snorkeling, biking and inner tubes.
-Little did we know there happened to be whole areas of the Cruise Lifestyle that were completely foreign to us!
+Little did we know there happened to be whole areas of the cruise lifestyle that were completely foreign to us!
 Tips that were omitted from all the checklists, pins, posts, etc. And while we have shared some tips for beginners, and what to do if you need a break from the kids or are just travelling with friends, we were completely unaware that many people just STAY ON THE BOAT!
 In fact, it seemed only newbie travelers actually disembark at the port of call in some destinations.
 Who knew?
 This however didn’t deter us from making the attempt to disembark at Nassau and throw caution to the wind.

 Hint: Get a Map Ahead of Time for your Port of Call